Planes in Florida close call were cleared to use same runway

 According to an FAA readout of summit sessions that were closed to the public and press, a group that discussed air traffic recommended closer examination of data to find the causes and solutions for planes being on or near the same runway at the same time.
 The FAA said it asked industry to find technology to help air traffic controllers track equipment on the ground.

+Overall runway incursions, as they are called, are lower in the last six months than the same period last year, according to FAA figures, but those include the vast majority of incidents that are deemed low- or no-risk.

-In Sarasota, a controller cleared the American Airlines flight to land on runway 14 when the plane was about 10 miles from the airport.
-When it was about 3 miles out, the controller cleared the Air Canada Rouge plane to take off from the same runway.
+In Sarasota, a controller cleared the American Airlines flight to land on runway 14 when the plane was about 10 miles (16 kilometers) from the airport.
+When it was about 3 miles (5 kilometers) out, the controller cleared the Air Canada Rouge plane to take off from the same runway.

 The American crew elected to cancel their landing, turn to the right and return to land.
 No injuries were reported.